Equestrian statue of Leopold II, Brussels

 The statue stands on the Place du Trône/Troonplein, to the south-east of the Royal Palace of Brussels, at the point where the Rue Ducale/Hertogsstraat joins the Boulevard du Régent/Regentlaan (Small Ring), and a few tens of metres from the Royal Stables of Brussels.
 It is also close to Matongé, an African (mainly Congolese) district of Ixelles.
-This area is served by Brussels Central Station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).
+This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 King Leopold II died in 1909, and as for many Kings of the Belgians, the Belgian authorities took the initiative, in 1914, to erect a statue in his honour.
-To do this, the Belgian State collected more than 625,000 Belgian francs.
-On 31 May 1914, the Belgian official journal and the press launched an appeal for anyone who wanted to contribute to erecting the statue.
-The initiative was successful, in which even Leopold's successor, King Albert I, himself took part and responded to the appeal along with some citizens.
+To do this, the Belgian State raised more than 625,000 Belgian francs.
+On 31 May 1914, the Belgian official journal and the press launched an appeal for anyone wishing to contribute to erecting the statue.
+The appeal mentioned that during 35 years, Belgium, under Leopold II's leadership, had expanded by a magnificent colony.
+The initiative was successful, in which even Leopold's successor, King Albert I, took part himself, along with aristocrats, the military, colonial companies, and some citizens.

-The statue's construction, however, was delayed due to the First World War and it is necessary to wait until the end of the war for the work to be redesigned by the sculptor Thomas Vinçotte with the help of the architect François Malfait and the Union Minière du Haut-Katanga which, for its part, provided the raw material.
-The bronze statue was cast by the Compagnie des Bronzes de Bruxelles and was inaugurated on 15 November 1926, the feast day of the Dynasty, but also the patronal feast of Leopold II.
-This ceremony was marked by the presence of the entire Belgian Royal Family and the authorities who came in procession to the scene.
+The statue's construction, however, was delayed due to the First World War and it was not until the end of the war that the work was redesigned by the sculptor Thomas Vinçotte, with the help of the architect François Malfait and the Union Minière du Haut-Katanga, which provided the raw material.
+The bronze statue was cast by the Compagnie des Bronzes de Bruxelles and was inaugurated on 15 November 1926, the feast day of the dynasty, but also the patronal feast of Leopold II.
+This ceremony was marked by the presence of the entire Belgian royal family and the authorities who came in procession to the scene.

+Description

+The imposing bronze equestrian statue is placed on a pedestal made of blue stone blocks, the eastern face of which, facing the Boulevard du Régent/Regentlaan, displays a Latin dedication with the king's name, his title and the dates of his reign: "LEOPOLDO II / REGI BELGARUM / 1865–1909 / PATRIA MEMOR".
+The statue bears the signature of Thomas Vinçotte and the name of the Compagnie des Bronzes de Bruxelles, while the pedestal displays the name of François Malfait, as well as the date of construction.

+On the back, a small bronze plaque (approximately 20 by 15 cm) reads: Le cuivre et l'étain de cette statue proviennent du Congo Belge.
+Ils ont été fournis gracieusement par l'Union Minière du Haut-Katanga ("The copper and tin of this statue come from the Belgian Congo.
+They were kindly supplied by the Union Minière du Haut-Katanga").